dashed-slug/wallets/readme.txt

 You can enter the same UI elements into your theme's widget area.
 Simply go to *Appearance* &rarr; *Widgets* and use the provided front-end widgets.

-You can also use a special menu item to display the user balances as part of a nav menu:
+You can also use a special menu item to display the user balances as part of a nav menu.
+See the *Frontend* section of the documentation for details.

-1. Go to *Appearance* &rarr; *Menus*.
-2. At the top right side of the screen, click *Screen Options*.
-3. Under *Boxes*, make sure that *Bitcoin and Altcoin Wallets balances* is selected.
-4. Now you are free to enter the balances menu item into your menus.

 = I don’t like the built-in forms.
 Can I change them or provide my own? =